min2ha/ukwa-site/content/target/64760/index.en.md

   "start_date": "2018-04-25T09:00:00Z"
 }

-# Provincial Grand Lodge of Argyll and The Isles

 Site of a provincial grand lodge of Scottish freemasonry affiliatied to the Grand Lodge of Scotland and covering the county of Argyll & Bute and the Hebridean islands.